 - Basic Information: This section allows you to apply a convention to how the tables are named.
 If you have multiple data warehouses/compute and you’ve already registered these tables once and are registering them now from a 2nd (or more) warehouse/compute, you will have to change the naming convention for the Immuta data source name and schema project so you can tell them apart in the Immuta UI.
 This will NOT impact what they are named in the native database.

 - Advanced (Optional):

 - Note that Sensitive Data Discovery is enabled.

 - We are going to add that Immuta POV tag we created above by going to the last section “Data Source 1.
 Tags”

 - This will add that tag to any table that is discovered now or in the future.

 - You can leave the defaults for the rest.

 - Click Create to kick off the job.

-- Repeat these steps for each warehouse/compute you have (not to be confused with a Snowflake warehouse; we mean other data warehouses, like Redshift, Databricks SQL analytics, etc.).
+- Repeat these steps for each warehouse/compute you have (not to be confused with a Snowflake warehouse; we mean other data warehouses, like Redshift.).

 You will be dumped into a screen that depicts the progress of your monitoring job.
 You’ll also see a gear spinning in the upper right corner of the screen which depicts the jobs that are running, one of those being the “fingerprint,” which is what is used to gather statistics about your tables and run the Sensitive Data Discovery.